General Business Occupations

 General Cooking Occupations

 The General Cooking Occupations Course is based largely on hands-on experience and teaches basic skills for employment in cooking occupations and food service.
-The General Cooking Occupations program provides training in the planning and preparation of foods for the foodservice industry.
+The General Cooking Occupations program provides training in the planning and preparation of foods for the foodservice industry and guides students towards the ServSafe Certification.
 The training also includes sanitation requirements for the proper cleaning of equipment, cooking utensils, and work area.
 The objective of this program is to give students the entry-level job skills necessary, including sanitation and safety measures; to compete for employment as cooks and prep/line cooks in full-service restaurants.
 Instruction is given through demonstrations, hands-on participation, handouts, lectures, videotapes, and cookbook assignments.
 Instruction is enhanced by practical hands-on application of learned skills in the cafeteria kitchen at the Central Valley Occupational Center facility.
 Evaluation and assessment are accomplished by written and/or verbal performance testing procedures.
 The average number of hours to complete all coursework is 420 instructional hours.
 Course completion is based on competency attainment and actual instructional hours may vary.

 Welding & Industrial Maintenance